malc0mn/ptp-ip/README.md

 ## What it has become

 ### The `ptp` package
-This package holds all of the PTP protocol related stuff.
+This package holds all the PTP protocol related stuff.
 It's pretty basic for now and needs some work to make it a lot more usable as a stand-alone package.
 As the Fuji implementation deviates quite a bit from the PTP/IP standard, the work on this package is somewhat limited because of the custom stuff needed to